chenxiaolong/avbroot/README.md

 avbroot can be used for just resigning an OTA by specifying `--rootless` instead of `--magisk`/`--prepatched`.
 With this option, the patched OTA will not be rooted.
 The only modification applied is the replacement of the OTA verification certificate so that the OS can be upgraded with future (patched) OTAs.

+### Replacing partitions

+avbroot supports replacing entire partitions in the OTA, even partitions that are not boot images (eg. `vendor_dlkm`).
+A partition can be replaced by passing in `--replace <partition name> /path/to/partition.img`.

+The only behavior this changes is where the partition is read from.
+When using `--replace`, instead of reading the partition image from the original OTA's `payload.bin`, it is read from the specified file.
+Thus, the replacement partition images must have proper vbmeta footers, like the originals.

+This has no impact on what patches are applied.
+For example, when using Magisk, the root patch is applied to the boot partition, no matter if the partition came from the original `payload.bin` or from `--replace`.

 ### Clearing vbmeta flags

 Some Android builds may ship with a root `vbmeta` image with the flags set such that AVB is effectively disabled.
 When avbroot encounters these images, the patching process will fail with a message like: